GregorHolzer/Akka-Examples/railway-crossing/ReadMe.md

 The is to be structured as follows:

-- `crossings` - A list of Railway-Crossings that are relevant to this node.
+- crossings - A list of Railway-Crossings that are relevant to this node.
 Each list element is structured:

-    - `crossingId` - The unique identifier for this Railway-Crossing
+    - *crossingId* - The unique identifier for this Railway-Crossing
-    - `components` - A list of Components that will be created for the Railway-Crossing.
+    - *components* - A list of Components that will be created for the Railway-Crossing.
 Available Components:

-        - `Controller`
+        - *Controller*
-        - `LightMachine`
+        - *LightMachine*
-        - `Gate`
+        - *Gate*
-        - `Bell`
+        - *Bell*
-- `service_server_addr` - The host of the Railway-Service
+- *service_server_addr* - The host of the Railway-Service
-- `service_server_port` - The port of the Railway-Service
+- *service_server_port* - The port of the Railway-Service
-- `nats_server_addr` - The host of the Nats-Server
+- *nats_server_addr* - The host of the Nats-Server
-- `nats_server_port` - The port of the Nats-Server
+- *nats_server_port* - The port of the Nats-Server
-- `export_server_addr` - The host of the Service that collects the OpenTelemetry metrics (currently not used)
+- *export_server_addr* - The host of the Service that collects the OpenTelemetry metrics (currently not used)
-- `export_server_port` - The port of the Service that collects the OpenTelemetry metrics (currently not used)
+- *export_server_port* - The port of the Service that collects the OpenTelemetry metrics (currently not used)

-## Local Example
+### Example

 ```json
 {